ACooperDev/WebSDK/ReadMe.md

 # Cognex REST API Implementations (Unofficial)
 TODO:
-- online_offline - toggles softonline  maybe call it OnlineOffline
+- online_offline - rename to ToggleOnlineOffline() in python and js
 - continue implementing useful methods
-- add source code for Cognex.InSight.Web.dll
-- Winform?

 This is an independent project not affiliated with, endorsed by, or supported by Cognex Corporation.